-How Omnicom won Mercedes: ‘Holistic marketing’ and buying two agencies
+How Omnicom won Mercedes: ‘holistic marketing’ and buying two agencies

 “This language around brand-defining moments is very, very important to them because their CEO has made clear he wants fully coherent and consistent brand appearances across the world – whether that’s an event [like live streaming from a motor show], the launch of the new S Class, a new media campaign or a post on social – it all needs to follow one consistent approach.

-“This entire project is really designed to create more clarity, more streamlining from the center, as opposed to what it was before when the brand was interpreted in many different ways across the globe.”
+“This entire project is really designed to create more clarity, more streamlining from the centre – as opposed to what it was before when the brand was interpreted in many different ways across the globe.”

 Standing out in a world of consistent communications

 Critics say a lot of car advertising is very similar across the sector and there are also some big disruptors, notably Tesla, which proudly says it doesn’t advertise at all.
-(The electric automaker also eliminted its PR function late last year).
 So, in a world of consistent communications, how does the client produce distinctive creative assets and storytelling?

 While some of Antoni’s visual messaging is running in some regions, it hasn’t been rolled out globally yet and that will be a priority to improve “consistency and coherence” for the brand, he said.